bmw-software-engineering/trlc/docs/architecture.md

 ### Parser

 The parser is a hand-crafted recursive descent parser.
+The parser considers only considers a single token look-ahead.
 Again, we do not want to use a generated parser like PLY or AntLR because:

 * No dependencies
 * Performance (especially when compared to AntLR)